-- 6.1 Durham University is committed to recruiting high-quality students by identifying merit and potential and ensuring that its admissions process is fair and transparent to all regardless of background. - 6.2 Durham University is interested in recruiting students able to develop both academically and personally within an environment that is attractive to and supportive of an increasingly diverse and international student population.
-We therefore also value the non-academic attributes of applicants, recognising the importance of merit and potential in these areas as important contributors to University and College life. - 6.3 We are committed to increasing the diversity of the student body while maintaining high entry standards for all our students. - 6.4 Widening Participation is an integral part of the University Undergraduate Admissions Strategy. - 6.5 We monitor closely the diversity of our student body and our admissions process more generally to ensure that barriers do not exist for applicants of any type of background.
-At any one stage in the assessment process, all applicants will be given an equal opportunity to demonstrate their skills, achievements and potential. - 6.6 The University is successful in meeting or exceeding many of its HESA benchmarks; however progress is needed in increasing the numbers of registered students from low social classes and state school backgrounds.
+- 6.1 Durham University is committed to recruiting high-quality students by identifying merit and potential and ensuring that its admissions process is fair and transparent to all regardless of background. - 6.2 Durham University wishes to recruit students able to develop both academically and personally within an environment that is attractive to and supportive of a diverse and international student population.
+We therefore also value the non-academic attributes of applicants, recognising the importance of merit and potential in these areas as important contributors to a student's development and to University and College life. - 6.3 We are committed to increasing the diversity of the student body while maintaining high entry standards for all our students. - 6.4 Widening Access is an integral part of the University Undergraduate Admissions Strategy. - 6.5 We closely monitor our admissions process to ensure that barriers do not exist for applicants of any type of background.
+At each stage in the assessment process, all applicants will be given an equal opportunity to demonstrate their skills, achievements and potential. - 6.6 The University is successful in meeting or exceeding many of its HESA benchmarks; however progress is needed in increasing the numbers of applicants and consequently registered students from NS-SEC 4-8 and state school backgrounds.
 Therefore institutional milestones are set within this Access Agreement for these two target groups.
 These are challenging given the downward trends experienced in recent years.
-To achieve the milestones will require stopping an established year-on-year decline and then increasing representation from these target groups within a highly competitive admissions environment where fewer offers are required every year to fill available places and increasingly sophisticated tools are needed to differentiate between applicants with identical academic profiles.
+To achieve the milestones will require reversing a year-on-year decline in applications and consequently recruitment from these target groups within a highly competitive admissions environment where fewer offers are required every year to fill available places and increasingly sophisticated tools are needed to differentiate between applicants with identical academic profiles.

-6.7 The University has undertaken a fundamental review of undergraduate admissions during the 2007-08 academic year, which has resulted in changes to the 2009 Access Agreement, a revised Undergraduate Admissions Policy and a revised Undergraduate Admissions Strategy.
+6.7 The University undertook a fundamental review of undergraduate admissions during the 2007-08 academic year, which resulted in changes to the Access Agreement, a revised Undergraduate Admissions Policy and a revised Undergraduate Admissions Strategy.